ms24mtech11008/DIGITAL_VLSI_SOC_DESIGN_AND_PLANNING/README.md

 With OpenLANE invoked and the environment initialized, the next step is to load the necessary packages required for running the flow.
 This begins with the Tcl command: %package require openlane 0.9.
 At this point, the design flow is ready for execution.
 ![Screenshot 2025-05-14 142500](https://github.com/user-attachments/assets/153bfa36-69da-4f29-be91-cb1dc12beaa7)

-Certainly!
-Here’s a clear and technical explanation of the structure and purpose of the `picorv32a` design in the OpenLANE flow:

 ---